-Color Coding Addresses and Setting Icon Override with Advanced Search Groups
+Color Code Addresses and Set Icon Override – Advanced Search Group

 Your Route4Me Address Book (List/Map) is a centralized database where you and your team members can securely store and manage the information about thousands of customers’ locations, depots, commercial facilities, warehouses, and any other relevant prospects or real-world locations.
 With Route4Me’s Advanced Search Groups Add-On, you can effortlessly structure, filter, and utilize all this data for your particular business needs or unique business model.
 Moreover, you can use search groups for color coding all your addresses and adding a custom icon to each one of them.
 Color coding allows you to customize how you view your addresses on the map, as well as how you want your team members to interact with those addresses.
 For example, you may want to color code your addresses for indicating particular sales stages, client statuses, location types, visitation priority, and more.

 To color code your addresses and set up icon override, first, go to “Address Book Map” from the navigation menu.

 You can color code your addresses when picking them right from the map and adding to your Address Book (learn more).
 To learn more about adding addresses and setting up their color and icons using the Address Book List, visit this page.

 You can also color code your addresses when editing them right on the map (learn more).
 To learn more about editing addresses and changing their color and icons in the Address Book List, visit this page.

 When you are creating a new or editing an existing address in your Address Book Map/List, you can color-code and assign a custom icon to this address in the “Location” tab.

 Once you select a particular color and assign a custom icon to the address, this address will be displayed on the map accordingly.

 To color code an entire search group of addresses and set up custom icon override for each address, first, create a new search group or use an existing one to display the addresses that you want to modify on the map.